 A Certificate of Inspection is provided on completion of a maintenance visit.
 A written defects and inspection report will be supplied.

-Churches Fire has over two decades of experience working in the fire safety sector, with many of our technicians having over 10+ years of experience in the industry.
+Churches Fire & Security has over two decades of experience working in the fire safety sector, with many of our technicians having over 10+ years of experience in the industry.
 Our third-party BAFE accredited technicians are sensitive to the requirements when working within the care sector and are able to undertake maintenance and servicing with the utmost professionalism and with minimal disruption to your staff and residents.